CurveDocs/curve-resources/docs/factory-pools/creating-a-stableswap-ng-pool.md

 ## **Token Selection**
 The token selection tab can be used to select **between two and four tokens**.
 A token can be selected by searching for the symbol of any token that is already being used on Curve, or by pasting the pool's address.
+Additional tokens can be added through the **`Add token`** button.

 *StableSwap-NG supports various asset types:*